Capacity and physical distancing

 Physical distancing requirements will be removed when all areas in Scotland move beyond Level 0, subject to review.

-Although there is no specific restriction on the number of groups a service provider could support, they should take into consideration how many households they are meeting up with in a day and look to minimise the risk to themselves and family by restricting this where possible.
+Although there is no specific restriction on the number of groups a service provider could support, they should take into consideration how many households they are meeting up with in a day and look to minimise the risk to themselves and anyone they live with by restricting this where possible.

 The following factors will also be important to consider in determining capacity and making the necessary adjustments:

 - ability to maintain physical distancing (one metre at Level 0) for all users of the site/space (between adults, between children over 12 years and between adults and these children)

 - ability to manage enhanced cleaning and personal hygiene

 - potential needs/behaviours of children/young people